ybtang-prog/py-livechart/docs/case_studies.md

 | `get_ground_states("all")` | ~3400 rows | 95 | Rate limit pinned to 1 req/s |
 | `get_fission_yields("cumulative_fy","235u")` | 876 rows | 0.78 | Includes Plotly export |

-> Environment: Shanghai 100 Mbps campus network, 230 ms round-trip latency.
-These figures match the discussion in Section 3 of the manuscript.

-## 5. Common issues and resolutions

-- **NaN in ML workflow**: the latest `ml.py` uses median imputation and explicit numeric coercion.
-If scikit-learn still raises a NaN error, verify that `scikit-learn>=1.2` is installed.
-- **API timeouts**: adjust `LiveChartClient(timeout=30, max_retries=5)` in the constructor or provide a custom session factory with a proxy if running behind a firewall.
-- **Parallel downloads**: prefer `fetch_ground_states_many` over ad-hoc threading; it respects local throttling and propagates individual failures without stopping the whole batch.
-- **Ground-state fixtures**: `data/ground_states_sample.csv` is produced via `python scripts/cache_ground_states.py`, which downloads the complete ground-state table (`nuclides=all`) from the IAEA API using the recommended User-Agent header.
-Regenerate the snapshot before rerunning the ML unit test if the IAEA releases new evaluations.